TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 x[c(T, F)]        ## recycle
 x[c(T, F, T)]     ## no warning!!!
 ```

 [Return to index](#index)

 ---

 ### More vector indexing:

+Indexed vector values are 'lvalues', that is you can assign to them.
+If
+  you assign to a position beyond the length of the vector, the vector
+  will be automatically extended to a length sufficient to accommodate
+  the last position indexed.
+Retrieving a position beyond the length of
+  the vector will return the missing value indicator `NA`.

 ```
 x <- 1:10